-Pursuant to the terms of the Cobalt acquisition agreement, we have an obligation to pay to certain former Cobalt stockholders' contingent consideration (Cobalt Contingent Consideration) of up to an aggregate of \$500.0 million upon our achievement of certain pre-specified development milestones and a success payment (Cobalt Success Payment) of up to \$500.0 million payable in cash or stock.
-The Cobalt Success Payment is payable if, at pre-determined valuation measurement dates, including the closing of our IPO and periodically thereafter, our market capitalization equals or exceeds \$8.1 billion and we are advancing a program based on the fusogen technology in a clinical trial pursuant to an IND, or have filed for, or received approval for, a biologics license application (BLA) or new drug application (NDA).
-As of December 31, 2021, a Cobalt Success Payment had not been triggered.
-In addition to our IPO, a valuation measurement date would be triggered upon a change of control if at least one of our programs based on the fusogen technology is the subject of an active research program at the time of such change of control.
+Pursuant to the terms and conditions of the Cobalt acquisition agreement, we are obligated to pay to certain former Cobalt stockholders contingent consideration (Cobalt Contingent Consideration) of up to an aggregate of \$500.0 million upon our achievement of certain pre-specified development milestones and a success payment (Cobalt Success Payment) of up to \$500.0 million, each of which is payable in cash or stock.
+The Cobalt Success Payment is payable if, at pre-determined valuation measurement dates, our market capitalization equals or exceeds \$8.1 billion, and we are advancing a program based on the fusogen technology in a clinical trial pursuant to an IND, or have filed for, or received approval for, a biologics license application or new drug application for a product based on the fusogen technology.
+A valuation measurement date would also be triggered upon a change of control if at least one of our programs based on the fusogen technology is the subject of an active research program at the time of such change of control.
 If there is a change of control and our market capitalization is below \$8.1 billion as of the date of such change of control, the amount of the potential Cobalt Success Payment will decrease, and the amount of potential Cobalt Contingent Consideration will increase.
+As of December 31, 2022, a Cobalt Success Payment had not been triggered.

 See Note 3, Acquisitions to our consolidated financial statements included elsewhere in this Annual Report for details on the amount of the potential Cobalt Success Payment and potential Cobalt Contingent Consideration if there is a change of control based on various thresholds for our market capitalization on such change of control date.
+See the subsections below titled "-Success payments" and "-Contingent consideration" for more information on the accounting treatment of the Cobalt Success Payment and Cobalt Contingent Consideration.